FAQ ABOUT OUR TINCTURES

 How do I know there will be uniformity in the dosages?

-The tincture solution is a homogeneous mixture.
-Since solute components are known to be uniformly disbursed in solvent, uniformity in dosage can be expected.
-You may see a minor amount of residue that has settled, as even the fine filtering may still leave traces of particles, but this does not affect uniformity of the tincture potency.
+Since solute components are known to be uniformly dispersed in solvent, uniformity in dosage can be expected.
+You may see a minor amount of residue that has settled, as even the fine filtering may still leave traces of particles, but this does not affect uniformity of the tincture potency. [ref pdf: Plants, Colloids and Tinctures : Nature’s Pharmaceutics by P N Chenery]

 How do I take the dosage of a tincture?